microsoft/Bringing-Old-Photos-Back-to-Life/README.md

 <sup>1</sup>City University of Hong Kong, <sup>2</sup>Microsoft Research Asia, <sup>3</sup>Microsoft Cloud AI, <sup>4</sup>USTC

 ## New
-You can now play with our [Colab](https://colab.research.google.com/drive/1NEm6AsybIiC5TwTU_4DqDkQO0nFRB-uA?usp=sharing) and test on your photos.
+You can now play with our [Colab](https://colab.research.google.com/drive/1NEm6AsybIiC5TwTU_4DqDkQO0nFRB-uA?usp=sharing) and try it on your photos.

 ## Installation